3. Theoretical Physics

 Quantum Correlations and Gauge Structure from a Discrete Relational Substrate

-Explores how quantum correlations and gauge symmetries may emerge from relational information dynamics.
+Derives quantum entanglement and gauge interactions from relational transport dynamics.

 PhilPapers download: Click Here